OhadRubin/mountain-goap-python/all_in_one.md

             return True

-    # /// <summary>
-    # /// Call this method to change the priority of an item.
-    # /// Returns true if the item priority was updated, false otherwise.
-    # /// O(log n)
-    # /// </summary>
-    # public bool TryUpdatePriority(TItem item, TPriority priority)
     def try_update_priority(self, item: TItem, priority: TPriority) -> bool:
         """
         Attempts to change the priority of an item.
 O(log n)